tonycolucci/AVC_Project/README.md

 ## Backlog
 Label | Content | Score
 ------- |------| -----------
-Theme2.Epic2.Story1 | Create AWS Instancee upon which web app can be deployed | 1 Theme1.Epic1.Story2 | Determine if there are outside sources of data that should be added to improve predictive power | 2 Theme1.Epic1.Story1 | Consider options for supervised machine learning model to predict the success or failure of an ultimate frisbee throw | 3
+Theme2.Epic2.Story1 | Create AWS Instance upon which web app can be deployed | 1 Theme1.Epic1.Story2 | Determine if there are outside sources of data that should be added to improve predictive power | 2 Theme1.Epic1.Story1 | Consider options for supervised machine learning model to predict the success or failure of an ultimate frisbee throw | 3
 Theme1.Epic2.Story1 | Determine interpretability for different machine learning solutions | 1